rclone/rclone/docs/content/overview.md

 Encoding takes a comma separated list of encodings.
-You can see the list of all available characters by passing an invalid value to this flag, eg `--local-encoding "help"` and `rclone help flags encoding` will show you the defaults for the backends.
+You can see the list of all available characters by passing an invalid value to this flag, e.g. `--local-encoding "help"` and `rclone help flags encoding` will show you the defaults for the backends.

 | Encoding  | Characters |